 Bicycles are on the rise as cities attempt to untangle traffic and unclog skies, urban dwellers seek affordable transportation, and diseases of inactivity and billowing greenhouse gases become impossible to ignore.
 Infrastructure is essential for supporting safe, pleasant, and abundant bicycle use, and includes:

-- Networks of well-lit, tree-lined bike lanes or paths—the more direct, level, and interconnected the better.
+- networks of well-lit, tree-lined bike lanes or paths—the more direct, level, and interconnected the better

-- Well-designed intersections, roundabouts, and points of access, where bicycles and cars meet.
+- well-designed intersections, roundabouts, and points of access, where bicycles and cars meet

-- Access to public transport, secure bike parking, city bike-share programs, and workplace showers.
+- access to public transport, secure bike parking, city bike-share programs, and workplace showers.

-In the places where cycling thrives, programs and policies complement physical infrastructure.
+Where cycling thrives, programs and policies complement physical infrastructure.
 Educational initiatives target cyclists and motorists alike, for example, and stricter liability laws protect those on two wheels.
 Numbers from the world’s cycling capitals are compelling.
 In Denmark, 18 percent of local trips are done on two wheels, and in the Netherlands, 27 percent—with virtually zero emissions.

 A virtuous cycle is clear: With more infrastructure come more riders.
 Perhaps counterintuitively, with more infrastructure and more riders, safety improves.
 And the more bicycles there are traversing a city, the more it reaps numerous returns on investment, including the health benefits of cleaner air and greater physical activity.